Unfortunately the breed Dobermann has, like so many other breeds, her own problems concerning the health.

 There are several test available for DCM, like proBNP and DNA markertest (for 2 markers) and echo, doppler and 24 hours holter.

-Our personal opinion (and from most Cardiologists) a dog should always have done an echo and 24 hours holtertest prior to breeding (both parents, best taken a few months for mating).
+Our personal opinion (and from most Cardiologists) a dog should always have done an echo and 24 hours holtertest prior to breeding (both parents, best taken a few months for mating and certainly not older then one year.).
 Other tests, like proBNP and DNA markertest, are not conclusive.

 Ofcourse there is no quarentee the parents and puppies will not get the disease DCM but at this moment it is the only thing responsable breeders can do.
 Unfortunately there is no bloodline free of this disease but I sincerely hope that in future a full DNA markertest will become available so we can try to restore the health of the breed.